TrueCar to Participate in Upcoming Investor Conference

-SANTA MONICA, Calif., May 10, 2023 /PRNewswire/ -- TrueCar, Inc., (NASDAQ:TRUE), the easiest, most efficient and transparent online destination for buying and selling new and used vehicles, today announced that Chief Operating Officer, Jantoon Reigersman, and Chief Financial Officer, Teresa Luong, will participate in a fireside chat at the 18th Annual Needham Technology & Media Conference on May 18, 2023.
+SANTA MONICA, Calif., May 12, 2023 /PRNewswire/ -- TrueCar, Inc., (NASDAQ:TRUE), the easiest, most efficient and transparent online destination for buying and selling new and used vehicles, today announced that President and Chief Executive Officer, Mike Darrow, will participate in a fireside chat at the J.P.
+Morgan 51st Annual Global Technology, Media and Communications Conference on May 22, 2023.

 Date: